temporalio/documentation/docs-src/cli/cmd-options/query.md

     - workflow visibility
 ---

-Visibility Query of Search Attributes describing the Workflow Executions to reset.
+Provides a SQL-like Query of Search Attributes to return Workflow Executions to reset.
-For details, see the [temporal workflow list](/cli/workflow/list) command.
+For more information, refer to the [`temporal workflow list` command](/cli/workflow/list).